APNIC-Labs/draft-kskroll-sentinel/README.md

-   the response is authentic, and if the original query contains exactly one label that matches the template ".not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with a tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
+   the response is authentic, and if the original query contains exactly one label that matches the template ".not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
 Note that the <tag-index> is specified in the DNS label using hex notation.

-   If a query contains one instance of both of these query templates then the resolver MUST NOT alter the outcome of the DNS response validation process, as this query form should not be used as a trusted key sentinel query.
+   If a query contains one instance of both of these query templates then the resolver MUST NOT alter the outcome of the DNS response validation process.